-As noted by both federal and BC provincial health officers, both are encouraging everyone to start wearing masks when physical distancing may become a challenge.
+As noted by both federal and BC provincial health officers, people are strongly encouraged to wear masks in public indoor spaces.

 Most stores and activity providers will have sanitizer at the entrance of their respective businesses, but just in case, have a small travel pack on you.
 The Coop, The Den and drug stores in Ucluelet are selling hand sanitizer.
 Masks are also available in some stores.